Megan Ellison: Founding and expansion of Annapurna

 In 2011, she founded Annapurna Pictures to invest in original, daring movies made by visionary directors and screenwriters.
 Believing that risk-averse Hollywood studios had largely abandoned sophisticated dramas, period pieces, and auteur cinema, Annapurna Productions has released Paul Thomas Anderson's The Master, a period drama about a cult that resembles Scientology, Zero Dark Thirty, an action-thriller about the killing of Osama bin Laden from writer Mark Boal and director Kathryn Bigelow, Spike Jonze's Her, and David O. Russell's American Hustle.
 It was named for the Annapurna Circuit she hiked in Nepal in 2006.
 Annapurna is backed by Ellison's billionaire father.

 In 2011, Ellison outbid Lionsgate for the rights to the Terminator franchise.
 Ellison would then make a deal with her brother David Ellison so his Skydance Productions produced Terminator Genisys, where Megan only had an executive producer credit.

 In 2014, Ellison became the first woman and the fourth person to receive two Academy Award nominations for Best Picture in the same year, which she received for her work on Her and American Hustle.

+In December 2016 Annapurna Pictures launched its video game division Annapurna Interactive which became well known for its publishing of critically acclaimed Indie games in the late 2010s and early 2020s including What Remains of Edith Finch, Outer Wilds, and Neon White.

 In 2019, Ellison lived in Lanai and remained there during the COVID-19 pandemic.
 In early 2021, her former chief of distribution Erik Lomis approached Ellison regarding purchasing Nimona, a project about to be cancelled with the closure of its production company Blue Sky Studios.
 She liked the footage and the film's LGBT elements, and agreed to acquire the project, establishing an Annapurna Animation division and hiring studio DNEG Animation to complete Nimona, eventually released by Netflix in 2023.

+In September 2024 one month after announcing a partnership with Remedy Entertainment, Annapurna Interactive's then workforce of 25 people resigned following a dispute surrounding negotiations to spin off the company from Annapurna Pictures.
+Ellison ultimately pulled out during negotiations after the two sides failed to reach an agreement, leading to the resignations.
+Further attempts to reengage Ellison on the spin-off did not receive interest.

 In October 2024, Ellison was announced as an executive producer on the film I Love Boosters and the television series Who Is Maud Dixon?.